The School of Public Affairs and the Center on Domestic Violence mourn the loss of center director Barbara Paradiso.

-Barbara is the Director of the Center on Domestic Violence at the School of Public Affairs, University of Colorado Denver (CU Denver).
-Barbara has worked on behalf of survivors of gender-based violence and their children for more than thirty years, as an advocate, administrator and activist.
+Barbara was the Director of the Center on Domestic Violence at the School of Public Affairs, University of Colorado Denver (CU Denver) and had worked on behalf of survivors of gender-based violence and their children for more than thirty years, as an advocate, administrator and activist.

 Prior to her position at CU Denver, she served as the Director of Domestic Violence Programs for the Sunshine Lady Foundation of North Carolina.
 For twelve years, from 1985-1997, Barbara was the Executive Director of Boulder County Safehouse.